Face negotiation theory: Face content domains

-usage
+Usage

 Before starting a negotiation with a party above are the basic details to concern to make the negotiation win-win state.
 To begin negotiation, negotiator should start to absorb the reaction of the party and then try to brainstorm with the prepared checklist of concern to find the interest areas of the party to initialize the role to attain the goal.

 Theoretical propositions

 The heart of Face Negotiation Theories are 24 propositions.
 They are based on the seven assumptions and five taxonomies that have been proven in numerous cases and studies.
 They describe facework on three levels of communication: cultural, individual, and situational.